NaN-xyz/GlyphsApp-Scripts/README.md

 ## CommonGlyphs.py

 Prints glyphs common to all open fonts to the macro window by unicode, Glyphs NiceNames and ProductionNames.
-Change SetGlyphColour=True and common glyphs across all open fonts will have a charcoal colour label.
+Edit the variable below and common glyphs across all open fonts will have a charcoal colour label.

+'''
+SetGlyphColour=True
+'''

 ## License